Introduction to transgenderism, transsexualism, & gender identity

 ||The vast majority of private health insurance plans do not cover gender

 reassignment surgery (GRS).
-Neither do Medicare and most Medicaid programs.
+Neither do some federal government programs.

 ||Without GRS, they are often refused access to homeless shelters.|